On holiday Typhoid and Paratyphoid fever advice

 Can I make a claim?

 If you booked a package holiday with a tour operator based in the UK, you do so under the reassurance that they will take reasonable steps to keep you safe while abroad.
-This is because of The Package Travel Regulations 1992, and in the event that they fail to keep you safe and you suffer a debilitating holiday illness, under this regulation you could claim compensation from your tour operator.
+This is because of The Package Travel and Linked Package Arrangements Regulations 2018, and in the event that they fail to keep you safe and you suffer a debilitating holiday illness, under this regulation you could claim compensation from your tour operator.

 What do I need to do to claim for Typhoid or Paratyphoid fever?